Listen to the Story

 Focus on the sale process.
 Using a simple 3-step process, Morgan & Westfield kept Kirk on the right path of the sale process and guided him through each step.

-“[Morgan & Westfield] provided the impetus to get me on the track of focusing my attention on selling the business, and if they hadn’t been there to push me a little bit along the way then I don’t know if I ever would’ve have enlisted.”
+“[Morgan & Westfield] provided the impetus to get me on the track of focusing my attention on selling the business, and if they hadn’t been there to push me a little bit along the way then I don’t know if I ever would’ve enlisted.”

 Market his business to a wider range of potential buyers through many business-for-sale websites.
 While it’s feasible for business owners like Kirk to advertise their businesses on their own, they often don’t know where to post their ads.
 Or if they knew the websites, they don’t have the efficiency in posting and knowledge of the quirks of each site that an experienced intermediary has.